view all blogs

 Temperature

 Red wine is often served too warm, white too cold.
-Both are better slightly adjusted — reds benefit from 15–18°C, whites from around 10–12°C.
+Reds are better around 15 to 18 degrees, whites around 10 to 12.

 Trust yourself